 Though I appreciated the overall organization of the project explorer itself, the organization of the effects and transitions within the project explorer is less than stellar.
 Effects are contained within folders which are not organized by function, but in categories such as "32-bit floating point" and "Third Party".
-The only way to get a good sense of all the effects and transitions that are offered in SVMS is to click on each folder and subcategory one by one, a time-consuming process which is quite a bit less user-friendly in SVMS than it is in other programs.
+The only way to get a good sense of all the effects and transitions that are offered in VMS is to click on each folder and subcategory one by one, a time-consuming process which is quite a bit less user-friendly in VMS than it is in other programs.

 Effects and Transitions

 One of the greatest strengths of VEGAS Pro is its effects, which is why I was quite surprised to find that the effects in VMS are underwhelming.
 The default effects included in the basic version of the software are functional but offer far less pizazz than some of VMS's competitors, while the effects in the Suite version are on par with the competition but come at nearly twice the price.
 Some of the NewBlue effects are the exact same as those in Corel VideoStudio.

 Unfortunately, VideoStudio Ultimate X10 is less than half the price of the Suite version of VMS.
 My knock on the effects in the Suite version isn't that they aren't effective, it's that I have a hard time justifying the massive increase in price from the basic version of VMS to the Suite version, especially when there are a number of excellent programs out there which offer the exact same effects at a fraction of the price.